• Skip to main content

 With all that being said, do you think anyone will ever go on the ‘American diet’? (hotdogs, hamburgers, Mcdonalds, eating in your car on the way to work LOL)

-Evidence Based Research On The Mediterranean Diet
+Evidence-Based Research On The Mediterranean Diet

 If you don’t already know, I have a background in Physical Therapy.
-I have always been intrigued by the science and evidence behind how the foods we consume effect our body and our mind.
+I have always been intrigued by the science and evidence behind how the foods we consume affect our body and our mind.

 So I hope this research on how Mediterranean diet works benefits you as much as it benefited me!